PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 npm start
 ```

 Your browser should now point to `localhost:3000`.
 If you do not have [Metamask](https://metamask.io) installed, or some equivalent software for accessing the Ethereum blockchain, then you will see the error message: *Metamask or equivalent required to access this page*.
-The remainder of this guide will assume you have installed Metamask; I haven't tested other options (e.g. [Brave](https://brave.com/) browser), so they may not work.
+The remainder of this guide will assume you have a fresh install of Metamask; I haven't tested other options (e.g. [Brave](https://brave.com/) browser), so they may not work.

-If your browser is suitably enabled you should otherwise see the rotating Ethereum symbol, and a number of blank fields (if you installed Metamask after loading the page, you'll need to refresh):
+If your browser is suitably enabled you should otherwise see the rotating Ethereum symbol, and a number of blank fields:

 [![Pre-wallet import PreciousChickenToken splash screen](https://www.preciouschicken.com/blog/images/metamask_gc_blank.png)](https://www.preciouschicken.com/blog/images/metamask_gc_blank.png)